38

 • 1

 $\begingroup$ Thank you for your answer.
 In the case I briefly described, the question (and thus the answer) seem to have been deleted very quickly, possibly before the answer had a chance to get an upvote.
 In any case, even an answer with no upvotes may have value for the OP, which may easily exceed the value of the points he could lose with the deletion (in that case, the OP didn't seem to lose any points, and he even got a badge).
-Also, I think there are rather few users with $\ge10$K rep. I would like to hear why deletions cannot be abandoned and replaced by other measures, such as I suggested. $\endgroup$ Apr 10, 2016 at 22:01
+Also, I think there are rather few users with $\ge10$K rep. I would like to hear why deletions cannot be abandoned and replaced by other measures, such as I suggested. $\endgroup$ Commented Apr 10, 2016 at 22:01

 • 2